SuperValu just holds off Tesco to retain top spot

-SuperValu remains the biggest supermarket in Ireland in terms of market share, but it only barely held off stiff competition from Tesco in the 12 weeks to mid-August.
+SuperValu remains the biggest supermarket in Ireland in terms of market share, but it only barely held off stiff competition from Tesco in the 12 weeks to mid-August, writes Pádraig Hoare.

 SuperValu retained the position of Ireland’s largest grocery retailer with a market share of 22.2%, just ahead of Tesco with 22%.